What Is OSHA?

 - Dangerous machines

-- Dangers of working in confined spaces
+- The dangers of working in confined spaces

 - Some infectious diseases

-But even when no specific rules apply, employers are subject to the General Duty Clause of the OSH Act.
-It makes them responsible for protecting their workers from all "serious recognized hazards," and makes it possible for OSHA to immediately recognize and respond to previously unknown dangers.
+But even when no hazard-specific OSHA regulations apply, employers are subject to the General Duty Clause of the OSH Act.
+It makes them responsible for protecting their workers from all "serious recognized hazards" and makes it possible for OSHA to immediately recognize and respond to previously unknown dangers.

 While OSHA monitors high-risk industries more closely, their regulations apply to all types of jobs.
 You probably don't think about OSHA much if you work in an office.
-But it guarantees you sanitary working conditions, emergency evacuation plans, and fire extinguishing systems (among other things).
+But it guarantees you sanitary working conditions, emergency evacuation plans, and fire extinguishing systems, among other things.

 What's NOT Covered by OSHA?